 - Conducting the internal audits and compliance assessments among the joint venture companies as well follow up deficiency resolutions in accordance with the common standards with partners.

 - No significant incidents involved with non-legal compliance both in the businesses the company has direct management control, joint venture companies, and suppliers operating in the areas.

 Key Activities and Projects

-During the 2020 – 2021, Banpu Group has set up a Personal Data Protection Working Group to be responsible for preparing personal data protection standards in accordance with the Thai and international laws.
-In addition, BPP is planning to scale up the appointment of working groups in countries where personal data protection laws have been promulgated.
+- Appointing a personal data protection working group, responsible for preparing personal data protection standards in accordance with the Thai and international laws and communicating to create awareness and understanding of personal data protection laws properly in order to prevent risks arising in the organization.
+BPP is planning to escalate the results by setting up working groups in countries where personal data protection laws have been announced.

 - Privacy notice, recording processing activities, stating the purpose of collection/use/disclosure of information and determining the period for using and destroying data so that the personal data will not collect beyond necessity.

 - Developing personal data protection standard practice manual.

 - Preparation of procedures regarding the rights of the data subject (Data Subject Rights Management Procedure).